How to Find Your Best Suppliers in China

 Companies large and small maintain ongoing trade relationships with China.
 Whether aerospace powerhouse Boeing, electronics maker Dell, heavy equipment maker Caterpillar, or food maker Kraft Foods, China offers a tremendous opportunity to increase margins and boost bottom-line profitability figures–and that includes your small business.
 What’s more, the short list above demonstrates just how broad in scope that Chinese advantage can be, and it isn’t limited purely to cheap t-shirts and knock-off sunglasses.
 In fact, it’s quite the contrary, with all of the nation’s largest and highest-revenue companies relying on China to bump revenues.

-When it comes to dealing with any non-domestic supplier, there are risks that business owners need to be aware of.
+When it comes to dealing with any non-domestic supplier, there are risks that small business owners need to be aware of.
 This is particularly true with China where there have been plenty of reports about issues like poor quality.
 While quality control certainly seems to be an area that most businesses contend with, in some cases, these instances are often not as dire as originally reported.
 In fact, ‘Made in China’ has recently become something of a ‘cool’ thing because quality is now viewed as improved to the point where the country’s leading manufacturers are sought-after for their good reputation and supply chain expertise.

 Everything you need to do business in China, all in one place.